 “Dako jud kaayo namo og pasalamat nga gikan sa atong probinsya sa Bohol, gihatag sa atong gobernador suma sa iyang gisaad sa paglansar niya pagkagobernador na mo hatag jud siya og us aka covered court,” Bonita said in a provincial government-prepared video coverage of the event.

-Bonita is the wife of Provincial Board Member Elpidio Bonita, who is one of Yap’s ally in the administration-dominated Sangguniang Panlalawigan.
+Bonita is the wife of Provincial Board Member Elpidio Bonita, who is one of Yap’s allies in the administration-dominated Sangguniang Panlalawigan.

 According to CWS (Construction Workers Solidarity) Partylist Bohol coordinator Anrielo “Tata” Olandria, the P5 million fund was included in the GAA through the efforts of Tutor and the partylist’s representative, Romeo Momo, Sr.